Skip to main content

 db_client: Database

-But you need an actual implementation for this type.
+But you need an actual implementation for this type to be useful.
 This is the role of Inlay library: it provides safe, performant and boilerplate free runtime implementations for any typed contexts using both pre-registered dependencies and values provided at the time of execution.

 How Inlay helps

-Now that you wants to call handle_request you need an instance of UserHandlerContext.
-You could supply it manually
+Now that you want to call handle_request you need an instance of UserHandlerContext.
+Inlay offers a way to assemble it from constructible dependencies and values provided at execution:

 class EmailService: